 Transitions may not always come easy.
 Some we simply glide into without even a bump in the ride and others, we slide into kicking and screaming.
 Some we go into with our hands raised as we head to the top of the roller coaster of life and scream with delight as each turn and twist comes along.
 Others find us holding on for dear life, afraid of what the next turn or twist will reveal.
 Sometimes we desire the ride to never end and other times we can’t wait to get off.

 I have no clue why I am in such a state of confusion, and the answer may not come for awhile; but I admit I pray it begins to become clear soon.
 I have never been much of a roller coaster fan.
 I don’t know the answers, and I really don’t know where to find them right now.
-I miss the older woman in my life who I used to be able to chat with about such things; but God has called her home.
+I miss the older woman in my life whom I would chat about such things; but God has called her home.
 I long for a mentor, someone who is older and who has walked a similar road.
 I pray each day for guidance and for clarity, but for now God is silent.
 I think to myself I should be able to figure this out, but the clarity does not come.

-So for now, I will keep putting one foot in front of the other, resist the urge to pull the covers up over my head, and watch for whatever it is I am suppose to be learning from all this.
+So for now, I will keep putting one foot in front of the other, resist the urge to pull the covers up over my head, and watch for whatever it is I am suppose to be learning.
 Until the roller coaster comes to a complete stop I will enjoy the ride along the way and look for the unique designs in God’s plan with every twist and curve, and every up and down along the track.
-And soon, very soon, I pray that I will be able to, once again, have clarity of purpose along the way.
+And soon, very soon, I pray that I will be able to, once again, have clarity of mind and purpose along the way.